List of cabinets of Lebanon: February 2014 cabinet

+It took 330 days of negotiations to form the Lebanese government, after the resignation of the previous Prime Minister, Najib Mikati, on March 22, 2013.
+The reason for these negotiations is respect for Lebanese political and confessional balances.

+The nomination of new Prime Minister by Parliament followed in two weeks of negotiations lasted after the fall of the previous government.
+Then, on 6 April, Tamman Salam was nominated as Prime Minister.
+He was consequently tasked by President Michel Suleiman to form a government.
+Despite his nomination by 124 of 128 MPs, Salam then failed to form a consensus government amidst political demands.
+Finally, on 15 February 2014, Salam announced a national unity government.
+It was made up of twenty-four ministers, including one woman.

 December 2016 cabinet

 The December 2016 cabinet was formed by prime minister Saad Harriri, appointed by President Michel Aoun.
 The government was the first in the President's term.
 It was considered resigned in May 2018 after the parliamentary elections.

 January 2019 cabinet

 The January 2019 cabinet was formed by prime minister Saad Harriri, re-appointed by President Michel Aoun following the May 2018 parliamentary elections.
 The government took nine months to form, as the prime minister has to reconcile various political factions in a national unity government.'

 January 2020 cabinet

 The January 2020 cabinet was formed by prime minister Hassan Diab, appointed by President Michel Aoun in reaction to the resignation of Prime Minister Saad Hariri on 29 October 2019.
 See also 2019-2020 Lebanese protests.

 September 2021 cabinet

-A new government was formed by Najib Mikati on the 10th of September 2021 after a 13-month-long wait for a new cabinet.
+A new government was formed by Najib Mikati on 10 September 2021 after a 13-month-long wait for a new cabinet.